 Buying from a reputable breeder is your best bet for a healthy pup.
-They should be able to show you the certificates on their dogs.
+They should be able to show you the certificates of their dogs.

 Reputable breeders do not post advertisements anywhere because they get more than enough customers from referrals from other breeders and breed clubs.

-They produce puppies who are in good health and have good temperament.
+They produce puppies who are in good health and have good temperaments.
 There is usually a waiting list for their puppies.